 Are you having a difficult time dealing with a damaging event in your past?
 This group will help you learn about and cope with the trauma you have experienced.
 It will give you the chance to deal with the anger, guilt, sadness, and anxiety while feeling supported and supporting others who also feel alone and who want to learn how to manage these experiences.

-If you have ever been hospitalized for a psychiatric reason or been in an intensive outpatient program this group provides a safe and supportive atmosphere free from stigma.
+If you have ever had your emotions severely impact your life, been in an intensive outpatient program, or been hospitalized for a psychiatric reason this group provides a safe and supportive atmosphere free from stigma.
 Members can focus on recovery, managing life stressors, and personal growth.